Illustration by Lam Yik Chun.

 If it’s hard to empathise, just imagine constantly getting your name spelt wrongly, despite the other party knowing its correct spelling.
 It’s aggravating, insulting, and it’d make you feel small, to say the least.

-So this is what inclusivity looks like: for Chinese people, it’s not just about being aware of how our privilege as the majority race influences the ways that we’ve been misspelling Malay words.
-It’s also about taking a concerted effort to correct ourselves and others when chances arise.
+So this is what inclusivity looks like.
+For Chinese people, it’s not just about being aware of how our privilege as the majority race influences how we’ve been misspelling Malay words.
+It’s also about making a concerted effort to correct ourselves and others when chances arise.

-To do that, we must forge comfortable relationships that allow everyone to openly admit to and learn from mistakes.
+To do that, we must forge comfortable relationships that allow everyone to admit to and learn from mistakes openly.
 This will also enable us to embrace a greater range of correctly spelt words from other minority languages in Singlish without fear of fucking up.

 Otherwise, you may be well aware that ‘sekali’ is not ‘scully’ and ‘macam’ is not ‘machiam’.
 But until you know why you should spell these words correctly, you’d continue to revert to their misspellings out of familiarity, stubbornness, and plain idiocy.